DHRI-Curriculum/DHRIFT/workshops/git.md

 **This text will appear bold.**
 ```

-For emphasis, you need to mark where it should start and where it should end, so you need astrisks at the beginning and end of whatever text is being emphasized.
+For emphasis, you need to mark where it should start and where it should end, so you need asterisks at the beginning and end of whatever text is being emphasized.

 To create a bulleted list, put a hyphen at the beginning of each list item: